MohitSingh2002/deploystack/README.md

 ## 🚀 Features

 - **GitHub Integration:** Authorize via GitHub Apps to fetch repositories, setup webhooks, and seamlessly link your codebases.
+Uses GitHub's App Manifest flow so no manual app registration is needed.
+- **Public Git URL Deployment:** Deploy any publicly accessible Git repository by providing its clone URL — no GitHub account required.
 - **Continuous Deployment (CI/CD):** Deploy a repository by specifying a target branch.
 Every time you push a newly crafted commit to that branch, DeployStack instantly rebuilds the project and pushes the updates live in real-time!
+- **Framework Auto-Detection:** Automatically detects the project framework using Nixpacks and deploys accordingly — supports **Node.js** (via Nixpacks buildpacks) and **Flutter Web / Dart** (via Dockerfile + `flutter build web`).
+No Dockerfile needed from the user.
+- **Custom Domains with Auto SSL:** Attach a custom domain or subdomain to any deployed project.
+DeployStack automatically configures Nginx as a reverse proxy and provisions a Let's Encrypt SSL certificate via Certbot.
-- **Asynchronous Architecture:** Uses Apache Kafka to process build triggers and deployment events securely and reliably.
+- **Asynchronous Architecture:** Uses Apache Kafka (KRaft mode, no ZooKeeper) to process build triggers and deployment events securely and reliably.
-- **Real-time Monitoring:** Keep track of your deployment logs and live project statuses exactly as they happen.
+- **Real-time Streaming Logs:** Live deployment logs are streamed to the dashboard via Socket.IO as they happen.
+- **Persistent Deployment History:** Every deployment log is gzip-compressed and stored in MongoDB.
+Review historical logs for any project at any time.
+- **Project Management:** View all your deployed projects, their assigned ports, and access logs from a single dashboard.
 - **Containerized:** Fully packaged with Docker for "one-click" local spin-ups and production environments.
+Each deployment runs in its own isolated Docker container.

 ## 📸 Screenshots